1983 Madrid municipal election

-The 1983 Madrid City Council election, also the 1983 Madrid municipal election, was held on Sunday, 8 May 1983, to elect the 2nd City Council of the municipality of Madrid.
+A municipal election was held in Madrid on 8 May 1983 to elect the 2nd City Council of the municipality.
 All 57 seats in the City Council were up for election.
-It was held concurrently with regional elections in thirteen autonomous communities and local elections all throughout Spain.
+It was held concurrently with regional elections in thirteen autonomous communities and local elections all across Spain.

 The Spanish Socialist Workers' Party (PSOE) won with an absolute majority of 30 councillors and 48.7% of the vote, the only time to date it would do so.
 The People's Coalition, the electoral alliance led by the People's Alliance (AP) and including the People's Democratic Party (PDP) and the Liberal Union (UL), consolidated its gains made in the 1982 Spanish general election and emerged as the second political force in the city, with 38.0% and 23 seats in the City Council.
 Meanwhile, the Communist Party of Spain (PCE) vote fell as a result of PSOE's growth, losing over half of its councillors down to 4.
 The Union of the Democratic Centre (UCD) had collapsed in the October general election and was disbanded in early 1983.
 Several UCD split parties such as Liberal Democratic Party (PDL) or former Prime Minister Adolfo Suárez' Democratic and Social Centre (CDS) contested the election but failed to win any representation.

 As a result of the election, Enrique Tierno Galván, was re-elected as Mayor of Madrid for a second term in office.
 Tierno Galván would die halfway throughout his term of natural causes, being substituted by party colleague Juan Barranco.

+Overview

+Under the 1978 Constitution, the governance of municipalities in Spain—part of the country's local government system—was centered on the figure of city councils (ayuntamientos), local corporations with independent legal personality composed of a mayor, a government council and an elected legislative assembly.
+The mayor was indirectly elected by the local assembly, requiring an absolute majority; otherwise, the candidate from the most-voted party automatically became mayor (ties were resolved by drawing lots).
+In the case of Madrid, the top-tier administrative and governing body was the City Council of Madrid.

+Date

+The term of local assemblies in Spain expired four years after the date of their previous election.
+The election decree was required to be issued no later than the day after the expiration date of the assemblies, with election day taking place within from 55 to 70 days after the decree's publication in the Official State Gazette (BOE).

+Elections to the assemblies of local entities were officially called on 10 March 1983 with the publication of the corresponding decree in the BOE, setting election day for 8 May.